BRutan/XMLWorkbookGenerator/README.md

 o	One cannot overwrite to previously written-to row with another call to the listed write operations, due to the nature of the underlying XML.
 Doing so will throw an exception, to prevent workbook corruption.

 o	Sheet names must be unique in Excel workbooks.
-Trying to add a sheet with a name that has already been added will throw an exception.
+Trying to add a sheet with a name that has already been added will throw a NonFatal exception.

 o	If an Excel workbook with the same name + path exists at the path provided at the constructor, an exception will be thrown to prevent unintentional overwrites, since it would be overwritten otherwise.